bwlewis/irlba/README.md

 for some difficult problems.
 The tradeoff is that the default behavior is a little slower than before because at least two Lanczos iterations are always run.
 The new convergence behavior can be disabled with `svtol=Inf`.

+Version 2.2.0 also includes a new function, svdr()--another state of the art truncated SVD method based on the superb randomized SVD algorithm of Gunnar Martinsson and others.
+Both irlba() and svdr() work well.
+Svdr uses a block method and exhibits better convergence in problems where the largest singular values are clustered.
+See the documentation and examples in the package.

 ## Deprecated features